digrouz/docker-unifi-controller/README.md

 ### `TZ`

 This variable is not mandatory and specifies the timezone to be configured within the container.
 It has default value `Europe/Brussels`.

+### `XMS`

+This variable is not mandatory and specifies the starting memory alocated to the java jvm.
+It has default value `256`.

+### `XMX`

+This variable is not mandatory and specifies the maximum memory alocated to the java jvm.
+It has default value `1024`.

 ## Notes